 1960 - The Golden Vista Estates, Palm Springs CA. Many houses built by George Alexander Construction.
 Above example is 893 North Fair Circle.

-1960 - The Bob and Helene Alexander House, aka House of Tomorrow, aka Elvis Honeymoon House, 1350 Ladera Circle, Palm Springs CA. Rented for about a year by Elvis and Priscilla Presley for their honeymoon.
+1960 - The Bob and Helene Alexander House, aka House of Tomorrow, aka Elvis Honeymoon House, 1350 Ladera Circle, Palm Springs CA. Rented to Elvis and Priscilla Presley for their honeymoon.
 Sold in 1989 to M. Leonard Lewis and his daughter, Barbara Lewis Rubin.
 Sold in 2020 to Dan Bridge and Paul Armitstead, who restored it using details such as the original exterior color, last 3 photos.
 They also rebuilt the kitchen and built a round center island and floating fireplace.
 For sale in 2022.

 1960 - 3413 Larga Circle, San Diego CA.

 1961 - La Jolla Crest housing tract, La Jolla CA. Drogin Construction, developer.
 Above example is 5632 Soledad Mountain Road.

 1961 - Brighton Gardens housing tract, Drogin Construction, developer, Montebello CA. Unbuilt.

 1961 - The Northeast Clairemont Village Apartments, Irving Kahn, developer, San Diego CA. Unbuilt.

 1961 - Brighton Gardens, FHA 231 Project, David Sapp Construction, San Diego CA. Unsure if built.

 1961 - The Brandon Plaza Apartments, West Hollywood CA. Includes many remodels.
 As of 2015, owned by Gary Krisel, William's nephew.